Hoylake Lifeboat Station

-Hoylake Lifeboat Station is located on the North Parade promenade in the town of Hoylake, on the Wirral Peninsula, in Merseyside.
+Hoylake Lifeboat Station is located on the North Parade promenade in Hoylake, a town on the Wirral Peninsula, in Merseyside.

 A lifeboat was first stationed at Hoylake by the Liverpool Dock Trustees in 1803.
-The station was transferred to the Royal National Lifeboat Institution (RNLI) in 1894.
+The station was transferred to the management of the Royal National Lifeboat Institution (RNLI) in 1894.

 The station currently operates 13-06 Edmund Hawthorne Micklewood (ON 1313), a All-weather lifeboat, and Hurley Spirit (H-005), a Griffon Type 470TD Hovercraft.